Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 #### Signal-desktop

+It works but might be annoying.

-0. Very often (when adding attachments and other pop ups!) the keyboard no long writes into signal text box, restart the app fixes it. **Very annoying!**
+0. When adding attachments (or get other pop ups), the keyboard no long writes into signal text box, restart the app fixes it. **Very annoying!**
 1. Fix build so it is packaged as .deb instead of binary.
 Or at least add a shortcut so it is easy to launch said binary (how?).
 (See seprate file on building signal)
 2. TODO try to collapse side menu with mouse?
-3. It is possible to send and receive pictures, but they look very small and blurry.
+3. It is possible to send and receive pictures, but they look very small and blurry (when ui zoomed out max).
 Need to save them on disk to see clearly.
-4. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior!
-This applies for multiple languages, but "terminal"  (virtual) keyboard works.
+4. With regular (virtual) keyboards capital letters seem to work, _except_ shift+c which removes the letter prior (like backspace)!
+This applies for multiple keyboard languages, but "terminal" (virtual) keyboard works.

 #### Firefox

 Bad UI for small screens, might reconsider.
+Consumes quite a lot of ram, but usable.

 1. How to change or list bookmarks?
 Such things are very unclear.